karwler/Thrones/README.md

 The CMakeLists.txt is written for CMake 3.10.2 with Clang, GCC or MSVC which need to support C++17.

 CMake variables:
+- APPIMAGE : bool = 0
+  - package the client as an AppImage
 - CMAKE_BUILD_TYPE : string = Release
   - can be set to "Debug"
-- EXTERNAL : bool = 0
+- EXTERNAL : bool = 1
   - store preferences externally by default
 - LIBDROID : bool = 0
   - download libraries for Android Studio